Grand Canyon Antelopes softball: Conference membership (Division I only)

+Coaching history

 GCU Softball Stadium

 GCU Softball Stadium is a softball stadium on the Grand Canyon campus in Phoenix, Arizona that seats 1,200 people.
 The new artificial turf playing surface was used in the 2017 season while a permanent stadium was built around it and opened on February 8, 2018.

 GCU Softball Stadium replaced Stapleton-Pierson Stadium as the primary venue for the program.